Agricultural Economics Ph.D. Program

 A doctoral degree in Agricultural Economics prepares students for careers in academia, agribusiness, consulting firms, financial institutions, government, or non-governmental organizations.
-Opportunities will vary depending upon the student’s choice of specialty areas, and more details may be found under Specialty Areas.
+Opportunities will vary depending upon the student’s choice of specialty area.
+Please visit our Specialty Areas webpage for more information.